elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-writing-style-influence-audience-engagement-in-narratives.md

 score: -1.0
 related_article1:
     id: 168617
+    title: >-
-    title: What is the role of narrative voice in personal narratives?
+        What is the role of narrative voice in personal narratives?
     subject: Education Studies
     url: /learn/education-studies/questions/what-is-the-role-of-narrative-voice-in-personal-narratives
 related_article2:
-    id: 168620
+    id: 168619
-    title: How do metaphor and simile enhance narrative writing?
+    title: >-
+        Why is maintaining a neutral perspective important in narrative reports?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-metaphor-and-simile-enhance-narrative-writing
+    url: /learn/education-studies/questions/why-is-maintaining-a-neutral-perspective-important-in-narrative-reports
 related_article3:
-    id: 168622
+    id: 168611
-    title: How do mood and tone contribute to the reader's experience of a narrative?
+    title: >-
+        How does descriptive writing enhance a narrative?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-mood-and-tone-contribute-to-the-readers-experience-of-a-narrative
+    url: /learn/education-studies/questions/how-does-descriptive-writing-enhance-a-narrative
 related_article4:
-    id: 168621
+    id: 168617
+    title: >-
-    title: What is the effect of imagery and symbolism in a narrative?
+        What is the role of narrative voice in personal narratives?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-effect-of-imagery-and-symbolism-in-a-narrative
+    url: /learn/education-studies/questions/what-is-the-role-of-narrative-voice-in-personal-narratives
 related_article5:
-    id: 168618
+    id: 168613
+    title: >-
-    title: How does objective language contribute to the effectiveness of narrative reports?
+        How can the organization of a narrative affect its overall impact?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-objective-language-contribute-to-the-effectiveness-of-narrative-reports
+    url: /learn/education-studies/questions/how-can-the-organization-of-a-narrative-affect-its-overall-impact
 ---

 &nbsp;